Updated October 13, 2020

 - "Member" shall mean any natural person as defined and limited in ARTICLE VI of this Constitution.

-- "Officer" and/or "Director" shall include any natural person as defined and limited in ARTICLE VIII of this Constitution.
+- "Officer" and/or "Director" shall include any natural person as defined and limited in ARTICLES VIII and IX of this Constitution.

 - "Year" shall mean the calendar year beginning at 0001 hours, January 1 and ending at 2400 hours, December 31 of any year.
 The affairs of this Association shall operate on the basis of a calendar year.